 And that’s where lead conversion comes in.
-As a retailer or business owner, it is crucial for you to capture this market.
+As a retailer or business owner, it is crucial for you to capture and turn the numbers to your benefit.
 Here are some strategies you can use in converting your leads.

-1. Capture the Right Target Market
+1. Know How to Capture the Right Market

 - Demographic Data – Age, gender, education level, employment, role in the family, etc.